Periodic Review of Online Courses

 Process

-The review is conducted every five years and involves the Online Coordinator, the Office of Instructional Technology (OIT) staff, department faculty, and the department chair.
+The review is conducted according to the schedule as defined below.
+It involves the Online Coordinator, the Office of Instructional Technology (OIT) staff, department faculty, and the department chair.
 The following is an overview of the general responsibilities for all participants in the process:

-• At the start of the review semester, the Online Coordinator will email the department chair a list of their developed online courses.
+• Prior to the start of the review semester, the Online Coordinator will email the department chair a list of their developed online courses.
 The department chair is asked to respond to the email indicating which courses are obsolete and can be deleted.

 • Once the department has provided an updated course list, OIT will review the courses for appearance, compliance with best practice standards, and ADA compliance.
-Changes required to ensure ADA compliance will be made by OIT and a report will be provided to the department chair for action as necessary.
+Changes required to ensure ADA compliance will be made by OIT and a beta test report provided to the department chair for action as needed.

 • Department Chair:

-• The department chair notifies the Online Coordinator when the department review is completed.
+• The department chair forwards completed rubrics or content sign-off sheets for each shell to the Online Coordinator when the department review is completed.
 At that time, if there are long-term revisions needed a timeline and OIT’s involvement will be discussed.

 Additional Resources